jwnhy/MOAT-Open/README.md

 ## `MOAT's Cost vs. #BPF Programs`

-In the paper we also include two experiments showing that MOAT supports unlimited number of BPF programs.
+In the paper, we also include two experiments showing that MOAT supports numerous BPF programs.

 To reproduce the first experiment, you can find there are `execve_X.c` and `execve_X.bpf.c` sources in `moat_test` folder.
 These